 Judy Hung holds a Doctor of Musical Arts degree in Violin Performance with an Orchestral Conducting minor from Louisiana State University, and has completed Master’s degrees in Violin, Piano and Early Music Performance respectively from the San Francisco Conservatory of Music, Syracuse University and McGill University.

 Her principal teachers are Camilla Wicks, Kevork Mardirossian, Wen-liang Yiu 游文良 (violin); Jerzy Kosmala (viola); Michael Gurt, Steven Heyman, Pang-an Chen 陳盤安 (solo & collaborative piano); and Laurette Goldberg (harpsichord/fortepiano).

 Judy Hung is grateful to Conseil des arts et des lettres du Québec (CALQ Montérégie-Ouest) and MRC de Vaudreuil-Soulanges; through their generous support, her solo baroque violin and solo harpsichord album "Essence Baroque" has released in October 2022.

-Judy also thanks to Canada Council for the Arts for supporting her research project on violoncello da spalla during 2022-2023.
+Judy also thanks to Canada Council for the Arts for supporting her research project on the violoncello da spalla, as well as her historical piano projects during 2022-2023.